 All four teens were taken by ambulance to a hospital with minor injuries and later released.
 The 17-year-old driver who rammed them later was arrested on suspicion of assault with a deadly weapon and is expected to face felony DUI charges when toxicology reports are returned, Castillo said.

 Antioch police officers in the area investigating another call saw the driver trying to flee and followed him until the teen lost control going around a curve at Hillcrest and Wild Horse Road, Castillo said.
-The driver crashed into an unoccupied vehicle
+The driver crashed into an unoccupied vehicle in the parking lot of a 7-Eleven.

 The 17-year-old was taken to a hospital with minor injuries and was arrested upon his release and taken to Juvenile Hall.